Bell, Queensland: Education

 Bell State School is a government primary and secondary (Prep–10) school for boys and girls at 90 Dennis Street.
 In 2018, the school had an enrolment of 88 students with 16 teachers (11 full-time equivalent) and 13 non-teaching staff (8 full-time equivalent).

 For education to Year 12, the nearest government school is Dalby State High School in Dalby to the south-west.

 Amenities

 The Bell Bunya Community Centre at 71 Maxwell Street houses the Bell Library, a branch of Western Downs Libraries.

 Bell Memorial Public Hall is at 69 Wallace Street.

-Fuel is available from the Bell Store.
-The main social gathering point in town is at the 'Bellvue' pub while at the Memorial Hall country dances and/or balls are hosted a number of times during each year.
 The old Freemasons Hall is now home to a cafe.

-Other facilities available in Bell include a caravan park, a country hotel (pub), a swimming complex, tennis courts, a lawn bowls club, a 9-hole golf course, horse racing track and police station.

 Events

 Bell is known for its traditional country arts and crafts as well as rural-based activities such as horse race meetings, the rural show, rodeo and campdraft competitions.

 The local agricultural show, which celebrated its 50th consecutive year in 2008, is held annually on the first weekend in March.
 The show features wood chopping, displays of the area's livestock (including milking goats), and working cattle dog 'trials'.

 The Bell Races are a popular local event and held on the first Saturday in January every year.